shriram-joshi/shriram-joshi/README.md

 # Hi there 👋
 My name is _**Shriram Joshi**_ and I am currently pursuing a PhD in Chemical Engineering at [Purdue University](https://engineering.purdue.edu/ChE/people/ptProfile?group_id=4266&resource_id=289184).
-My current research is related to non-linear drop oscillation dynamics.
+My current research is related to drop oscillation dynamics.
 I have also done a few android development projects in the past as an undergraduate student.
 #### You can find me on [LinkedIn](https://in.linkedin.com/in/shriram-joshi-purdue).
 <!--
 **shriram-joshi/shriram-joshi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.